pavelVPo/IBMC_LSFBD_smiles_parser/README.md

 Corresponding characters could be designated as **sclass & mclass & eclass**, where prefix **s** stands for the start, **m** (3 characters) stands for the middle and **e** stands for the end of the symbol.

 As it can be seen without the further analysis, the aforementioned in-brackets categories of symbols are highly interconnected, but still it is quite easy to discriminate between the different symbols inside the square brackets, since they appear in fixed order.

-Also, **\*** is an allowed symbol in SMILES, which corresponds to the any atom symbol and behaves accordingly (single character atom symbol).
-This section, *Analysis of symbols and characters allowed in SMILES*, will soon be checked and updated to consider it.